Lancealeyo/ComradesMarketPlace/README.md

 ## KNOWN ISSUES

-There were no known issues encountered while building.
+There are no known issues encountered while building.

 ## Support and contact details